mrocklin/blog/_posts/work/2019-05-18-maintainer.md

 This post frames the discussion and then follows with best practices based on my personal experience and opinions.  *I make no claim that it is correct.*

-## Lets Assume External Responsibility
+## Let us Assume External Responsibility

 First, the most common answer to to this question is the following:

 -  **Q:** *What are expectations on OSS maintainers?*
 -  **A:** *Nothing at all.
 They're volunteers.*

-However, lets assume for a moment that these maintainers are paid to maintain the project some modest amount, like 10 hours a week.
+However, let's assume for a moment that these maintainers are paid to maintain the project some modest amount, like 10 hours a week.

 How can they best spend this time?